 - If you are adding the bourbon, add that now.
 (If the punch cools down too much at this point, put it back on the heat and warm until steaming.)
 Then stir in the vanilla.

 - Strain out the spices.
-Pour the hot milk punch into two glasses.
+Pour the punch into two glasses.
 Top with whipped cream and nutmeg.

 - Non-alcoholic version: Simply omit the bourbon and enjoy the spiced milk alone.

-- Variations: Switch out the bourbon for brandy or rum.
-Add a few cloves to the milk along with the other spices.
-Use half and half or heavy cream for some of the milk.
+- Variations: 1- Change it up by using brandy or rum.
+2- Add a few whole cloves to the milk along with the other spices.
+3- Use half and half or heavy cream for some of the milk.

 - Cold Weather Version: Once the milk has done steeping, strain and add the bourbon and vanilla.
-Then fill glasses with ice and pour the milk punch over.
+Then fill glasses with ice and pour the cocktail over to chill.